5 FOOD TIPS TO KEEP YOU ENERGIZED

 - Drink LOTS of water, even when you are not thirsty and Zeal for Life*.

 Dehydration, which is a lot more common than you might think, causes crankiness and fatigue!
-It also leaves you feeling “dried out” and lazy and sometimes can make you dizzy, tired, and your joints achy.
+It also leaves you feeling “dried out” (think wrinkles) and lazy and sometimes can make you dizzy, tired, and your joints achy.
+Set your phone alarm and drink hourly!

-- Consider taking a good multi-vitamin and mineral supplement and Omega3s every day.
+- Take a good multi-vitamin and mineral supplement and Omega3s every day.

-There are times when you will not get the ideal amount of the right foods, and you NEED your vitamins and minerals for growth and energy.
+There are times when you will not get the ideal amount of the right foods, and you NEED your vitamins, fats and minerals for growth and energy.
 SUPPLEMENTS ARE NOT SUBSTITUTES for eating right!
 You still need to eat the right food and drink water.

 Ricki McKenna, CN 970-618-7607 www.mchealthymatters.com